lenchv/hive-driver/docs/readme.md

 TCLIService and TCLIService_types are generated from [TCLIService.thrift](https://github.com/apache/hive/blob/master/service-rpc/if/TCLIService.thrift).

-You can use the ones that provided by the driver or you can compile it on your own and provide via constructor to HiveClient ([details](https://thrift.apache.org/tutorial/)).
+You can use the ones are provided by the driver or you can compile it on your own and provide via constructor to HiveClient ([details](https://thrift.apache.org/tutorial/)).

 ```
 thrift -r --gen js TCLIService.thrift
 ```

-TCLIService_types contains an amount of constants that API uses, so to use some operation you should be familiar with structures of [TCLIService.thrift](/thrift/TCLIService.thrift).
+TCLIService_types contains a number of constants that API uses, you do not have to know all of them, but sometimes it is useful to refer to [TCLIService.thrift](/thrift/TCLIService.thrift).
 Also, you may notice that most of the internal structures repeat the structures from [TCLIService.thrift](/thrift/TCLIService.thrift).

 ### Connection

 Connection to the database includes choosing both transport and authentication.
 By default driver works in binary mode (tcp) with NoSASL authentication.
-To find out how your server works you should look to the *hive-site.xml* configuration.
+To find out how your server works you should look at the *hive-site.xml* configuration.

 *hive-site.xml*
 ```xml